bgoncharov/talk-talk-chat/README.md

 Then I made "Nearby people" screen also using Collecition View Compositional Layout and Diffable Data Source.
 I was testing those screnns with fake data I created in json files.
 There is a search bar and if you start puting first latters of the name users list start updating with animation.

 Then I started implementation of User Profile screen.
+This screen is almost the same as screen where users can accept or decline incoming chats.
+There are couple differences - no accept and decline buttons but there is text field with send button.
+If you send to somone a message using this screen and you don't have an active chat with that user, new "waiting chat" will appear for user.
+User received your request can whether accept or decline it.